 Over the past several years, we have seen an evolution in the healthcare industry from a focus on measuring quantity to measuring quality.
 Is what we are doing making a difference?
-We are seeing this trend in continuing nursing
+We are seeing this trend in continuing

-education (CNE) also.
+nursing education (CNE) also.
 With the amount of time and money that go into developing, implementing, and evaluating a CNE activity and then attending CNE activity – are we making a difference?
-Is professional continuing education
+Is professional continuing

-CNE activity Nurse Planner to be able to identify and measure outcomes and to be able to reflect those outcomes in a learning outcome statement.
+for the CNE activity Nurse Planner to be able to identify and measure outcomes and to be able to reflect those outcomes in a learning outcome statement.

 There is no formula for writing a learning outcome statement.
-Writing a learning outcome statement requires an ability to analyze a problem in practice or an opportunity for improvement and then critically thinking the process
+Writing a learning outcome statement requires an ability to analyze a problem in practice or an opportunity for improvement and then critically thinking the

-through, from the current state of nursing practice to the desired state of nursing practice.
+process through, from the current state of nursing practice to the desired state of nursing practice.
 Developing a learning outcome statement is part of CNE activity development process.